filecoin-project/lotus-docs/content/en/lotus/get-started/use-cases.md

 ## Lite client node

-Lite nodes are a scaled down version of a Lotus full node.
-These nodes require connection to a Lotus full node to function.
+Lite nodes are a scaled-down version of a Lotus full node.
+These nodes require a connection to a Lotus full node to function.
 Once connected to the Lotus full node, these Lotus Lite client nodes can only perform message signing and deal transactions.

-A lite node is useful when there are hardware constraints, as lite node requires significantly less resources than a Lotus full node.
+A lite node is useful when there are hardware constraints, as a lite node requires significantly fewer resources than a Lotus full node.
 Another use case would be to process transactions in parallel with other lite client nodes behind a Lotus full node.
 This increases the efficiency of the system.